tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 # CMU 18755 - Networks in the Real World (Project)

 This is the repository for the course project for CMU 18755 - Networks in the Real World (Fall 2021).
+It can be accessed from [GitHub](https://github.com/tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game).

 ## Project Info
 - Project Name: Network Destroy Repair Game